 - Take photos of your receipts and link them to transactions.
 (Subhead)

 - Check out how your business is doing.
 (Preheader)

 - Next, let's look at your income (Header in product flow)

-- QuickBooks knows how to write a full sentence (Regular sentence)
+- QuickBooks knows how to write a full sentence (A complete sentence gets a period)

 Use a pipe | (vertical bar) in title tags to separate elements of the title.
 Search engines will highlight keywords that you include in those tags in the results if someone uses those keywords to search.
 Social media and other external sites often use the title tag of a page as its link anchor text.

 - Primary keyword | Secondary keyword | Brand name

 - Pipes | Punctuation | Intuit content design